Wall Street's winning week rolls on, stocks flip early loss

 On the losing side were airlines following some disappointing reports.

-Stocks of energy companies also fell after crude oil prices slid by more than 2%.
+Stocks of energy companies also fell as the price of U.S. crude oil settled 3.5% lower.

 European stocks were mixed, with several events keeping the continent in the market’s spotlight beyond the European Central Bank’s momentous moves.